Package 'rasterpic'

 A SpatRaster object (see terra::rast()) where each layer corresponds to a color channel of img:

-• If img has at least 3 layers, the result will have an additional property setting layers 1 to 3 as the red, green and blue channels with names "r", "g" and "b" and alpha if applicable.
+• If img has at least 3 layers, the result records layers 1 to 3 as the red, green and blue channels with names "r", "g" and "b" and alpha if applicable.

-• If img already has a definition of RGB values (this may be the case for tiff/tif files) the result will keep that channel definition.
+• If img already has an RGB specification (this may be the case for tif/tiff files), the result keeps that specification.

 The resulting SpatRaster will have an RGB specification as explained in terra::RGB().